 Your employer will ask you what hours you can work.
 You will probably get 1 week’s notice or less and you may not get paid breaks.
 You do not have to accept the work, but you must do it if you say you will.

-You can have zero hour contracts with different employers at the same time.
+You can have zero-hours contracts with different employers at the same time.

-Usually, if you are on a zero hour contract, you are a ‘worker’ rather than an employee.
+Usually, if you are on a zero-hours contract, you are a ‘worker’ rather than an employee.
 As a worker, you get employment rights such as reasonable adjustments, National Minimum Wage and paid holiday.
 But you may not have others, like notice periods.